kaidez/kaidez.github.io/_posts/2017-10-01-web-developer-job.md

 og-image: web-dev-job.jpg
 thumb-image: web-dev-job-minify.jpg
 ---
 <em>Author's note: as previously mentioned, I lost my blog data due to not knowing what I was doing with databases.
-With the help of the Internet Wayback Machine, I was able to recover all but two blog posts.</em>
+With the help of the <a href="https://web.archive.org/">Internet Wayback Machine</a>, I was able to recover all but two blog posts.</em>

-<em>This was one of them and while it didn't receive tons of traffic, it was well-received post that I'm really proud of from a journalistic standpoint.
-Thankfully, I spent so much time re-reading it that I recall enough of it from memory that I can redo it.</em>
+<em>This was one of the two and while it didn't receive tons of traffic, it was well-received post that I'm really proud of from a journalistic standpoint.
+Thankfully, I spent so much time re-reading it while proofreading it that I recall enough of it from memory to rewrite it.</em>

 <em>Since its publish date, I've talked to more recruiters, hiring managers and developer friends.
-I'm updating it with this info and as a heads-up: it's not the best time for coding bootcampers at the time of this post.</em>
+I'm updating it with this new info and indicated the updates.

+And as a heads-up: it's not the best time for code bootcamp grads looking for high-paying jobs.
+At least, the time of this re-post.</em>

 After a brief bout of unemployment, I'll be starting a new front end web developer job this week.
 I'll be using my current skillset while ramping up on new ones...really exciting stuff!